magss0n/React-Native-Ticket-Tracker/README.md

 # React-Native-Ticket-Tracker

 The entry point of the apllication is the App.tsx file.

-From there just run "npm run android" (React native/Expo cli needed)
+From there just run "npm run android" (React native/Expo CLI needed)